RayVentura/ShortGPT/README.md

 </div>
 </br>

-If you're only interested in using ShortGPT programatically (pip library), go on [the documentation website](https://docs.shortgpt.ai/docs/how-to-install).
+Follow the installation steps below for running the web app locally (running the google Colab is highly recommanded).
-Otherwise, follow the installation steps below for running the web app locally.
+Please read "installation-notes.md" for more details.
 ## 🎥 Showcase ([Full video on YouTube](https://youtu.be/hpoSHq-ER8U))

 https://github.com/RayVentura/ShortGPT/assets/121462835/a802faad-0fd7-4fcb-aa82-6365c27ea5fe